The option of adding watermarks to downloaded files is available beginning in FileCloud 23.262.

 Enter any number of filters.

-In the example, the filter condition User type is [Full Access] is also chosen.
+In the example, the filter condition User username is equal to [Sales Manager] is also chosen.

-By default, multiple filters are given an OR relationship, but you may change it to AND.
+By default, multiple filters are given an OR relationship, but you can click OR to change it to AND.

 -